Parzival1918/barcodes-uc/README.md

   -E {L,M,Q,H}, --qr-error-correction {L,M,Q,H}
                         QR error correction
-  --save SAVE           Save the QR code to a file
+  --save SAVE           Save the QR code to a file --no-show             Do not show the QR code

 Made by Pedro Juan Royo, @UnstrayCato
 ```

+The program will show the QR code in the terminal and save it to a file if the `--save` option is used.
+If **no -e, -V or -E options are used, the program will try to guess the best options for the message.**

 ## Future work